-The clinical phase is a 12-month experiential learning phase where you will engage in approximately 2100 hours of supervised clinical practice experiences (SCPEs).
-There are seven core SCPEs- Internal Medicine, Family Medicine, Pediatrics, Women's Health, Surgery, Emergency Medicine, Behavioral and Mental Health and two elective SCPEs.
-Each SCPE is five weeks duration.
-At the end of each SCPE, you will return to campus and participate in an End of Rotation seminar.
-End of Rotation seminar activities include an end of SCPE examination, an OSCE, and other learning activities focused on clinical and professional practice topics.
+The clinical phase is a 12-month experiential learning phase where you will engage in over 1800 hours of supervised clinical practice experiences (SCPEs).
+There are eight core SCPEs- Internal Medicine, Family Medicine, Pediatrics, Women's Health, Surgery, Emergency Medicine, Behavioral and Mental Health, Orthopedics and one elective SCPE.
+Each SCPE is five weeks in duration.
+At the end of each SCPE, you will return to campus and participate in a two-day End of Rotation (EOR) seminar.
+EOR activities include an end of SCPE examination, case presentations, a rotation specific OSCE, and other learning activities focused on clinical and professional practice topics.
 Appendix C lists the clinical year courses.